Gnefil/Blog-Singularity/source/_posts/Astrocytes-in-CNS.md

 ---
 title: Astrocytes in CNS
+categories: [Neuroscience]
+tags: [Class Notes]
+thumbnail: images/thumbnails/astrocytes.png
+excerpt: ''
 date: 2022-03-19 12:33:15
-categories: [Neuroscience]
-tags: [Biology, Neuroscience, Glial cells, Astrocytes, How to Make a Brain]
-thumbnail:
-excerpt: Astrocytes is one of the most abundant glial cells that reside in the Central Nervous System (CNS).
-They carry indispensable supportive functions.
-What are their main functions?
 banner:
 sticky:
 ---

 # What are the main functions of astrocytes in the CNS?

 ## Astrocytes?